 Wal-Mart Canada noticed that a significant portion of their traffic was coming from tablets, so they optimized their site to increase page performance, particularly on tablets.

 This single improvement led to a 20% increase in conversions and a 98% increase in sales.

-If people have no idea how much work is required to fill out a form, there’s a good chance they’ll bail before they complete it.
+If people have no idea how much work is required to fill out a form or a survey, there’s a good chance they’ll bail before they complete it.
 Remember, the internet is all about speed, and the longer something takes the less people want to do it.
 There’s a reason Amazon tries to make checkout as fast as possible.

 When Ecwid optimized their progress bar to show how visitors were progressing through both free and paid plan sign ups, they saw a 21.3% conversion rate increase among English speaking users.

 Adding urgency to a Call-To-Action is a tried-and-true marketing technique that has been proven again and again to increase conversion rates.
 It forces hesitant consumers to make a decision about whether or not to purchase.